-15.15 Time off between periods of work
+15.14 Time off between periods of work

-- (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) The Employer will endeavour to schedule full time employees such that they are not scheduled to rotate over more than two different shifts during the same week (i.e., Evening/Night, Day/Evening, etc.). - (c) The Employer will endeavour to schedule at least forty-eight (48) hours off following a night shift before the start of a scheduled Day or Evening shift. - 15.16 (a) Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied.
+There will be an interval of not less than fifteen and one-half (15 1⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover.

+- 15.15 (a) Employees may request to work permanent evenings or nights.

+The Employer shall not unreasonably deny the request. - (b) Employees may be required to rotate over three (3) tours as necessary.

+15.16 Requests for specific days off shall be submitted to the supervisor two (2) weeks prior to the posting.

-- (b) If an employee's request for time off or exchange of shifts results in a conflict with the provisions of this Article, the said request and the granting of such shall not be a violation of this Agreement. - 15.17 Schedules covering four weeks are posted four weeks in advance. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
-The Employer will endeavour to provide schedules of not more than four (4) consecutive days.
-In any event, schedules will not provide for more than seven (7) consecutive days. - 15.19 The Employer will continue to attempt to schedule employees to work one weekend in two. - 15.20 The day shift shall be the first shift of the day. - 15.21 (a) When additional tours become available due to vacation, illness, leave of absence, etc.., the tours will be offered to all regular part time employees based on a rotation seniority basis up to full-time hours (75 hours bi-weekly) before any casual part-time employees are utilized. - (b) Where no part-time employee is available to perform the available work, the tour will be offered to casual employees on the basis of seniority.
+If an employee's requests for time off or exchange of tours results in a conflict with the provisions of this Article the said request and the granting of such shall not be a violation of this Agreement.

+- 15.17 The tour commencing at or about midnight, shall be considered the first tour of each working day.
+A tour shall be deemed to be entirely within the calendar day in which the majority of hours fall regardless of what calendar day the tour commenced. - 15.18 During each bi-weekly pay period there shall be four (4) days off, of which two (2) shall be scheduled as consecutive days off.
+The Employer will endeavour to provide schedules of not more than five (5) consecutive days.
+In any event schedules will not provide for more than seven (7) consecutive days. - 15.19 The Employer shall post work schedules at least two (2) weeks prior to the effective date of the schedule to cover a four (4) week period. - 15.20 (a) Employees will not be scheduled to work (3) different tours in any seven (7) day period unless other mutually agreed. - (b) This Article shall not preclude the implementation of modified daily or biweekly hours of work by mutual agreement between the Union and the Employer. - (c) Present job-sharing arrangements will not be terminated without sixty (60) days' notice.
+Either party may provide such notice.
+New job-shares will require approval of the Employer and the Union. - (d) The Employer will endeavour to not schedule full-time employees to rotate over more than two different shifts during a week. - 15.21 (a) All regular part-time employees shall be scheduled up to four (4) shifts biweekly. - (b) When additional tours become available due to vacation, illness, leave of absence, etc., the tours will be offered to all regular part-time employees based on a rotation seniority basis up to full-time hours (75 hours bi-weekly) before any casual part-time employees are utilized. - (c) Where no part-time employee is available to perform the available work, the tour will be offered to casual employees on the basis of seniority.